Last Updated: May 22, 2026

 | Bacteria Type | Common UTI Cause |

-| E. coli | Most common cause of bladder infections |
+| E. coli | It is a most common cause of bladder infections |

 | Enterococcus | Often linked with recurrent UTIs |